To,

 Companies (Corporate Social Responsibility Policy) Rules, 2014 the company has constituted

-the Corporate Social Responsibility (CSR) Committee and the CSR committee comprises
+the Corporate Social Responsibility ("CSR) Committee comprises of the following:

 The Composition of the CSR committee is as follows: -